windnode/WindNODE_ABW/docs/scenarios.rst

    :width: 75 %
    :align: center

-Based on these dimensions 39 computable scenarios are defined which are described in detail in :ref:`scenario-details`.
+Based on these dimensions, 39 computable scenarios are defined which are described in detail in :ref:`scenario-details`.

 .. _research-questions: